bjohn004/citi-bike-visualizations/README.md

 1. The top 10 stations and how they space out around Manhattan and how they fair in terms of different months during 2021.
 Slides 1 to 6 outlined below help visualize this observations.

 1. The difference between members of CitiBike and casual users.
 Is there a difference that can be seen from different times of the year and different parts of the City.
-Slides 7 to 8 outlined below help visualize this observations.
+Slides 7 to 9 outlined below help visualize this observation.

-1. The additional slides of the map with zip codes helps show the more used station in relation to these zipe code boundaries.
+1. The additional slide of the map with zip codes helps show the more used station in relation to these zip code boundaries.

 ***
 **Slide 1**